Lelekhoa1812/Golf-Scorecard-Scanner/README.md

 **Evaluation:** Predicted text may not being correct due to user poor handwriting.
 Improve handwriting for better accuracy.

 ---
-## **7. Digit Recognition with MNIST RCNN**
+## **7. Digit Recognition with MNIST CRNN**
-Find more on the procedures to train MNIST RCNN model for handwritten digit recognition via [MNIST RCNN](https://github.com/Lelekhoa1812/Golf-Scorecard-Scanner/blob/main/mnist/README.md).
+Find more on the procedures to train MNIST CRNN model for handwritten digit recognition via [MNIST CRNN](https://github.com/Lelekhoa1812/Golf-Scorecard-Scanner/blob/main/mnist/README.md).

 ---